adopted-ember-addons/ember-cli-chart/README.md

 # Ember Chart

 This is an Ember CLI addon for adding a [ChartJS](http://www.chartjs.org/) component.
-This addon has been tested on Ember-CLI v0.2.1.
+This addon is tested on Ember-CLI v0.2.1 and uses the `ember-try` addon to test against multiple Ember versions.

 ### Installation